-Q How exactly does amenorrhea treatment proceed at a Korean medicine clinic?
+Q How exactly is amenorrhea treated at a Korean medicine clinic?

 Detailed Answer